kermitt2/grobid/doc/Grobid-service.md

 ## Start the server with Docker

-This is the recommended and standard way to run the Grobid web services.
+This is the recommended and standard way to run the Grobid web services, see [here](Run-Grobid.md).

 ## Start a development server with Gradle